cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/index.md

 nav_order: 1
 ---

-# <b>Digital Preservation at Cambridge University Libraries<b>
+# <b> Cambridge University Libraries<b>
+# <b> Digital Preservation<b>

-Based at the University Library, Digital Preservation at Cambridge University Libraries is about ensuring that digital materials within collections can be accessed by readers both now and in the future.
+Based at the University Library, the main research library of the University of Cambridge, Digital Preservation at Cambridge University Libraries is about ensuring that digital materials within collections can be accessed by readers both now and in the future.

 This website is the central repository for information about
 * [CUL Digital Preservation](https://digitalpreservation-docs.lib.cam.ac.uk/about-cul-digital-preservation.html) and the [Digital Preservation Programme](https://digitalpreservation-docs.lib.cam.ac.uk/cul-dp-programme.html)